MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 > [!IMPORTANT]
 > The App ID is a critical part of the identity of apps in [!INCLUDE[prod_short](../includes/prod_short.md)], and changing it is a breaking change for all extensions depending on it.
 You should then not change the App ID of extensions which are installed for customers in Business Central Online.

-If you are submitting a new version of your extension with a different App ID for an existing offer, then this new version will be considered as a different extension.
+If you're submitting a new version of your extension with a different App ID for an existing offer, then this new version is considered as a different extension.
 This means that all extensions that depend on the extension with the old app ID must be updated to reference the new App ID.
-If they are not updated, this will cause issues such as customer environment upgrade failures which must be fixed within the required time period, see [Maintain AppSource Apps and Per-Tenant Extensions in Business Central Online](app-maintain.md).
-Since the app ID is part of how data is stored in [!INCLUDE[prod_short](../includes/prod_short.md)], this also means that you will have to migrate the data for all customers that have the extension with the old App ID installed.
-Note that we do not provide tools for performing data migration in SaaS, but you can create your own solution to export data from the old extension and re-import the data after the extension change.
+If they aren't updated, this causes issues such as customer environment upgrade failures, which must be fixed within the required time period, see [Maintain AppSource Apps and Per-Tenant Extensions in Business Central Online](app-maintain.md).
+Since the app ID is part of how data is stored in [!INCLUDE[prod_short](../includes/prod_short.md)], this also means that you'll have to migrate the data for all customers that have the extension with the old App ID installed.
+Note that we don't provide tools for performing data migration in SaaS, but you can create your own solution to export data from the old extension and reimport the data after the extension change.

 ### Is it possible to have multiple apps with the same App ID in AppSource?

 Each unique codebase has one unique ID.
 If you have four apps in AppSource, you need to have four unique IDs for these apps.
-Otherwise you'll get conflicts.
+Otherwise you get conflicts.

-### What if we already have an app on AppSource but we need to create the same app for another country; can we then have the same app ID for two different apps targeting two different countries/regions?
+### What if we already have an app on AppSource but we need to create the same app for another country/region; can we then have the same app ID for two different apps targeting two different countries/regions?

 If they're different apps (different code), they should have different identity.
 Identity is used in, for example, app management, dependencies, support cases, and telemetry.
 If reused across different apps, identity uniqueness is lost.
 Another approach could be a common shared (internal/library) app across countries/regions (with one app identity) and localized functionality as extensions on top (with their own identity).